The roadmap to plan a JWST NIRSpec MOS observation using the APT Template is introduced. New MOS related terminology is defined.

 Accessing the NIRSpec MSA Planning Tool

 For information on APT observations, proposers should read the article JWST APT Observations.
-Starting from a new APT application in the Form Editor, choose "New JWST Proposal" in the pull-down menu at the top left of the APT window called "New Document", as shown in Figure 1.
-The next item, "Targets", will be automatically filled in when we create MSA observations.
+Starting from a new APT application in the Form Editor, choose 'New JWST Proposal' in the pull-down menu at the top left of the APT window called 'New Document', as shown in Figure 1, section 1 and 2.
+An APT Tree Editor will appear on the left side of the APT GUI window, as shown in Figure 1, section 3.
+The first item in the tree is 'Proposal Information' which can be filled in at any time before proposal submission.
+The next item, 'Targets', should be left empty - it will be populated automatically when we create MSA observations.
 Therefore, we proceed directly to Observations.
-Select 'Observations' in the APT Tree Editor shown on the left side of the APT GUI window.
-The only option is to click on the 'New Observation Folder'.
+Select 'Observations' in the Tree Editor.
+The only option is to click on the 'New Observation Folder', which will appear in the Tree Editor as shown in Figure 1, section 4.
 When the folder appears it will open in the 'Observation Summary' view.

-It should contain a complete list of sources in the field, including: primary science sources, secondary science sources, and potential stars used for TA reference.
+It should contain a complete list of sources in the field, including: primary and secondary science sources.

 In this section the user defines detailed properties of the observation and configuration of the instrument.
 The shape of the slit used in the MSA is introduced here, the dithering strategy is selected in this section, and the exposure type is also defined.
 Parameters for plan generation and execution are determined here as well.

 Once a plan is generated, its details appear listed under the Plans tab.
+Each plan that is developed can be accessed through a pull-down selection at the top of the Plans pane.
 Statistics of the plan are presented as well as a detailed list of the calculated pointings.

-It is under this tab where the observer can create an observation based on the generated plan(s).
+It is under this tab where the observer can create an observation based on a selected Plan.

 Click on the links under Lower-level tab in Table 1 for further details.